 (b) if the Minister is of the opinion that such consultation is necessary for the purpose of properly informing himself or herself as to whether or not the declaration should be made, the Biosecurity Council.

-14. Unlisted organisms
+14. Term used: unlisted organism

 An organism that is not a permitted organism or a declared pest is an unlisted organism.